 A defensive force who redefined the safety position with his rare combination of size, speed, and football intelligence.

-Derwin James Jr. emerged from the Florida State Seminoles as a can't-miss prospect, a defensive back whose physicality and instincts made him the complete package.
-Drafted 17th overall by the Los Angeles Chargers in 2018, he immediately became the soul of their defense, earning a Pro Bowl nod and All-Pro honors as a rookie.
-His career, however, has been a narrative of resilience, marked by significant injuries that sidelined him for large chunks of seasons.
-Each time, James fought back to reclaim his status, his versatility allowing coaches to deploy him as a deep safety, a slot corner, and a linebacker near the line of scrimmage.
-In 2022, his leadership and dominant play were rewarded with a landmark contract, cementing him as one of the most impactful and adaptable defensive players of his generation, a player who changes game plans simply by stepping on the field.
+Derwin James Jr. was drafted 17th overall by the Los Angeles Chargers in 2018 and earned a Pro Bowl nod and All-Pro honors as a rookie.
+The Florida State product brought physicality and instincts to the defensive backfield, becoming the soul of the Chargers defense.
+Injuries sidelined him for large chunks of multiple seasons, but James fought back each time.
+His versatility allowed coaches to deploy him as a deep safety, a slot corner, and a linebacker near the line of scrimmage.
+In 2022, his leadership and dominant play earned a landmark contract.
+James changes game plans simply by stepping on the field, adapting to any role required.

 1981–1996